vlillies/atom-markdown-image-paste/README.md

 Take a screenshot.

-Place your cursor at the desired location and hit `ctrl + shift + V` to paste the image.
+Place your cursor at the desired location and hit `alt + shift + V` to paste the image.

 Voilà!